 It’s been well established that business-specific metadata is the foundation of effective search, workflow, and other value-creation activities in content-centric business applications.
 The challenge has always been the manual effort and investment required to properly and accurately identify content and link it to related materials.
 Existing content enrichment AI services address this challenge in one of two ways.
 Some services are easy to deploy and provide generic metadata not based on business specific content.
 Others allow custom model development, but require scarce data science expertise to use.

-Nuxeo Insight Cloud addresses both of these challenges head-on with trainable AI models for business users.
+Nuxeo Insight, our AI in Content Management] service, addresses both of these challenges head-on with trainable AI models for business users.

 How will Content Platforms & AI work together in the future?
 What will be the best use cases for intelligent content management, and what are the major benefits it will provide?
 I’ll examine those questions in one of my next posts!